 On R/Hr: Everyone will tell you that opposites attract but they always forget to mention that when you add them together you invariably end up with nothing as a result.

 If you are looking around in here, and are willing to take a suggestion or two I have some.
 Go click on my favorite authors, go to the one that says lorien829 and read her stuff especially 'Resistance' and 'Eigth'.
-It's some of the best stuff, not just on this site, but anywhere, that I've ever read and I'm old and I read a lot.
+It's some of the best writing, not just on this site but anywhere that I've ever read.
+And I'm old and I read a lot.
 Desert island with only one book to ever be able to read?
 I'll take Resistance over Tale of Two Cities.
-Yeah, I'd pick that fanfic over Dickens.
+Yeah, I'd pick this fanfic over Dickens.
 Also 'Behind Blue Eyes' by Paffy, despite being H/OC (and she's a muggle girl whose early life, by comparison, makes Harry's time with the Dursleys seem like a happy and sheltered childhood) and not H/Hr, is the best romance story I've come across on this site.
 The only fanfic romance I've seen done better is a one shot (there is a part 2 but I'd recommend pretending there isn't) Evangelion fic, if you've seen Evangelion and enjoyed seeing Hermione punch Draco in the face in PoA (I know I did) then you'll like this quite a lot; it's called 'Holding Hands' by Strike Fiss.
 It's not on this site but if you google it it's not hard to find.
-If you like Evangelion fics you might recognize him as the guy who wrote 'Higher Learning' and if you don't know what that is then you need to read it as well as it's pretty much the gold standard.
+If you like Evangelion fics you might recognize him as the guy who wrote 'Higher Learning' and if you don't know what that is then you need to read it as well, it's pretty much the gold standard in that fandom.

 The Ending of an Epic, by fantasyra, Chapter 3.
 Hermione pours her heart out to her parents in the single best scene in the HP universe.
 Better than anything you'll find anywhere else in fanon, canon, or Hollywood.
 Highly recommend reading this fic.